Transforming Mazda Through AI

 Our Recommendation

-We recommend Option B (Balanced) across all three phases as the optimal path forward:
+We recommend Option B (Balanced) with immediate Phase 1 execution as the optimal path forward:

 The Time to Act is Now